ir0nc0w/WindowsKernel/README.md

     * Persist 10000 iterations ~133 exec/s

 2) Intel PT tracing
+  - Support control flow tracing
+   * Decoder can determine exact flow of software execution from trace log
+   * Target < 5% performance overhead
   - The Intel PT log does not contain Block IDs or all branch targets
   - Parsing large compressed logs is time consuming
   - Native persistence mode is not yet implemented
     : Work in progress using AVrf as hooking engine
-  - We can filter up to 4 address ranges or whole process
+  - We can filter up to 4 address ranges or whole proess

 ## ioctlfuzzer:cr4sh
 ### Purpose